 Amount Heading Description £4,800 564 Young Person Ticket A ticket, interval treats and art sessions for 1 young person. £4,000 444 Carer Ticket A ticket to accompany a young person

 Z-arts is Manchester's leading venue for families and young people.
 We programme high quality children's theatre that young people find engaging, fun and relatable.

 Each show has been specially programmed by our dedicated Programming Manager to ensure a high quality so adults and children alike can enjoy.

 We are based in Hulme, just south of Manchester City Centre and over 50% of the young people that attend our daily sessions live below the poverty line.
 We have been running since 2000.

 The main beneficiaries will be looked after children from across Manchester, between the ages of 5 and 15.
 This will be their opportunity, along with their carers to have a great night out and create a festive memory for years to come.

 Z-arts works with children and young people from right across the North West.
 We work directly with schools, families and support groups so all young people, regardless of background, identity, home-life or status is able to access Z-arts and take part.
 We have created specialist access days, so young people with sensory needs who struggle to be in the building when it is at capacity can come and enjoy a day out, we have created wellbeing sessions, after families shared with us their concerns.

 Read more about the Charity running this project.

 Project Manager.
-Gemma will oversea the project, ensuring funds go directly to the cause and as is raised as possible to help looked after children.
+Gemma will oversea the project, ensuring funds go directly to the cause and as much is raised as possible

 Yemi will coordinate with agencies and carers to provide the tickets to the young people.